 Make a rain shelter by draping a sheet or blanket over the top of a table.
-Provide a selection of themed background music for the children to listen to on a portable CD player.
+Provide a selection of themed background music for the children to listen to.

-Role-play area; photographs of thunderstorms and lightning; card; fabric; silver, white and blue gift ribbon; empty yoghurt pots; scrunched-up paper; dried peas; table; sheet or blanket; selection of themed background music, for example, Singing in the Rain by Gene Kelly and _Ride of the Valkyries by Wagner available from amazon ; portable CD player.
+Role-play area; photographs of thunderstorms and lightning; card; fabric; silver, white and blue gift ribbon; empty yoghurt pots; scrunched-up paper; dried peas; table; sheet or blanket; selection of themed background music, for example, Singing in the Rain by Gene Kelly and Ride of the Valkyries by Wagner.

 1 Leaf in a storm

 Scholastic Resource Bank: Early Years - join today!

 - Over 2,000 EYFS resources, activity ideas and games